Rosa Ponselle: Victor recordings

-Ponselle's contract with Columbia Records expired in 1923, and she immediately signed with the Victor Talking Machine Company.
-Her recordings from 1923 until mid-1925 are all acoustics; Victor began electrical recording in March 1925.
+After Ponselle's contract with Columbia Records expired in 1923, she immediately signed with the Victor Talking Machine Company.
+Her Victor recordings from 1923 until mid-1925 are all acoustics; Victor began electrical recording in March 1925.
 Among her electrical Victor records, Ponselle's most admired titles include "Pace, pace mio Dio", "Suicidio!", "Casta diva", and the two arias from La vestale.
-She also recorded several ensembles, including the complete Tomb Scene from Aida with Giovanni Martinelli, "Mira, o Norma" with Marion Telva, the Adalgisa of her first Normas in 1927, and a trio from La forza del destino with Martinelli and Ezio Pinza.
+She also recorded several ensembles, including the complete Tomb Scene from Aida with Giovanni Martinelli, "Mira, o Norma" with Marion Telva (the Adalgisa of her first Norma at the Met in 1927), and a trio from La forza del destino with Martinelli and Ezio Pinza.
 Ponselle made no studio recordings after 1939.
-In 1954 RCA Victor, unable to persuade Ponselle to return to the recording studio, took its recording equipment to the Villa Pace and set up a microphone in the foyer.
+In 1954, RCA Victor, unable to persuade Ponselle to return to the recording studio, took recording equipment to the Villa Pace and set up a microphone in the foyer.
 Ponselle, with piano accompaniment by conductor Igor Chichagov, recorded alternate versions of 53 songs, many of which were released on two LP discs, Rosa Ponselle Sings Today and Rosa Ponselle in Song.
-They show that Ponselle's voice was in magnificent condition even at age 57, with extraordinary richness and depth.
-"Not only in the richness of the sound and the trueness of the emotion," critic Irving Kolodin wrote of the first RCA Victor LP, "but in the admirable discipline of what she has undertaken, the best in these performances of October 1954 mark the Ponselle of today as an artist to be reckoned with the fine singers of 1955."
+They show that Ponselle's voice remained in remarkably beautiful condition at age 57, with extraordinary richness and depth.
+"Not only in the richness of the sound and the trueness of the emotion," critic Irving Kolodin wrote in his review of the release of Ponselle's first RCA Victor LP, "but in the admirable discipline of what she has undertaken, the best in these performances of October 1954 mark the Ponselle of today as an artist to be reckoned with the fine singers of 1955."